Utica Comets: New Jersey Devils affiliation (2021–present)

-In April 2021, a new trademark was filed for the brand "Utica Devils" by Robert Esche, the operator of the Utica Comets, for a potential relocation of the Binghamton Devils.
+In April 2021, a new trademark was filed for the brand Utica Devils by Robert Esche, the president of the Utica Comets, for a potential relocation of the Binghamton Devils.
 On May 4, the Canucks announced that they plan to relocate the Comets' franchise to Abbotsford, British Columbia, pending final discussions with the city of Abbotsford and league approval.
 On May 6, the league approved of both relocations while the Comets and the Devils announced a ten-year affiliation agreement for the Comets to operate the Devils' AHL franchise.
 The Utica team remained branded as the Comets but changed their team colors to match the Devils.
 Kevin Dineen was brought on as the first head coach under the Devils' affiliation.

 The Comets started the 2021–22 AHL season with an 11–game winning streak, tying the 1984–85 Rochester Americans for the most consecutive wins to start a season by an AHL team.
 They would win their next game against the Charlotte Checkers to break the previous record, with a 12–0–0–0 record to start the regular season.
+Their streak was snapped at 13 games following a loss to the Rochester Americans on November 24.
 The Comets would use this winning streak to help them finish with a North division regular season championship, and with the best points percentage in the Eastern Conference.
 They would have a bye in the first round, but would lose in five games to the Rochester Americans in the North Division Semifinals.